We’ve partnered up with the American Pecan Council to bring you:

 - Reserve 1/4 cup of the caramel sauce and set aside.

-- To the remaining caramel, add in the pecans.
-Pour the sauce over the crust.
+- To the remaining caramel, stir in the pecans.
+Pour the pecan mixture over the crust.

 - Bake for another 20 minutes.